YuryBandarchuk16/EasyText/README.md

  - The application has two files: a file of synonyms and a file with the most common words (nearly about 30 000 words).

- - After starting the application all words are added to Trie Data Structure.
+ - After starting the application all words are added to HashMap.
+(Firstly it was Trie Data Structure, but after some tests I figured out that in average HashMap works faster).

  - Iterating over the words from the input.
 Then for each word if we have a synonym in local base just replace it.